 - Garnish: pineapple slice

 In a blender, add 1 oz rum, the strawberries, the lime juice, the simple syrup and 1 cup crushed ice and blend until smooth.

-Pour into a hurricane glass and set aside in the freezer.
+Pour into a hurricane glass and set in the freezer.

 Wash and dry the blender thoroughly.

-In the clean blender, add 1 oz rum, the cream of coconut, the pineapple juice and 1 cup crushed ice and blend until smooth.
+In the clean blender, add the remaining 1 oz rum, the cream of coconut, the pineapple juice and 1 cup crushed ice and blend until smooth.

-Pour into the hurricane glass that already contains the Strawberry Daiquiri mix.
+Pour into the hurricane glass that already contains the Strawberry Daiquiri, creating a layered effect.

 Garnish with a pineapple slice.